 As an employee, you are responsible for your own safety at work whether you’re in the office or at home, so you need to take reasonable care.
 If you have doubts about the safety of your work environment at home, you should raise these concerns with your employer.
 This discussion may result in the decision that it’s unsafe for you to work from home or in the creation of risk controls to make your home office safe.

 If you still have concerns, ask your employer to perform a worksite inspection.
-They will check your work environment to ensure they are happy with its condition and consult with you about how to reduce or remove any risks to your safety.
+They will check your work environment to ensure they are happy with its condition and consult with you about how to reduce or remove any risks of injuries when working from home.

 We have lawyers who specialise in a range of legal claims who travel to Tasmania.
 If you need a lawyer in Hobart, Launceston or elsewhere in Tasmania, please call us on 1800 675 346.